 Selecte the target port and marking the time frame, then click Apply to activate the PoE scheduling function.
 The PoE port will working as the predefined behavior and follows the system clock.
 As this result, be sure the system clock have configured as your local time for the reference of scheduling control.

 4.4.3 PoE Status

-The PoE Status page shows the system PoE status and the operating status of each PoE Port.
-The information includes PoE mode, Operation status, and PD class, Power Consumption, Voltage and Current.
-For system information, it includes the setting of system power budget, PoE system output power, setting of warning level, utilization of system power and event.
+The PoE Status page shows the operating status of each PoE Port.
+The information includes PoE mode, Operation status, PD class, Power Consumption, Voltage and Current.